10-Q 1 abcl-20230930.htm 10-Q abcl-20230930

 The Company categorizes its financial assets and liabilities measured at fair value into a three-level hierarchy established by U.S. GAAP that prioritizes those inputs to valuation techniques used to measure fair value based on the degree to which they are observable.
 The three levels of the fair value hierarchy are as follows: Level 1 inputs are quoted prices in active markets for identical assets and liabilities; Level 2 inputs, other than quoted prices included within Level 1, are observable for the asset or liability either directly or indirectly; and Level 3 inputs are not observable in the market.

-The Company’s financial instruments consist of cash and cash equivalents, restricted cash, marketable securities, accounts receivable, loans receivable, loans to equity accounted investees, accounts payable and payroll liabilities, royalties payable, and contingent consideration payable.
-The carrying values of cash and cash equivalents, restricted cash, accounts receivable, accounts payable and payroll liabilities, royalties payable, loans receivable, and loans to equity accounted investees approximate their fair values, and primarily classified as level 2.
-At September 30, 2023, the Company also held non-marketable securities included in other long term assets of $32.3 million (December 31, 2022 - $18.5 million).
+The Company’s financial instruments consist of cash and cash equivalents, restricted cash, marketable securities, accounts receivable, loans receivable, accounts payable and other liabilities, and contingent consideration payable.
+The carrying values of cash and cash equivalents, restricted cash, accounts receivable, accounts payable and other liabilities, and loans receivable approximate their fair values, and are primarily classified as Level 2.

 Contingent Consideration